 A study named ‘The Impact of Biophilic Learning Spaces on Student Success’ was conducted for a middle school math class at a public charter school in West Baltimore to examine the extent to which design of the physical learning environment, enhanced with biophilic design, contributes to stress reduction among students and improves learning outcomes.
 In the study, the biophilic classroom was enhanced by planting a garden outside the classroom window, replacing opaque blinds with motorized shades operated by a solar cell, and the classrooms featured biomorphic forms and images for learning.

 While the garden view attracted student gazes from time to time providing a short break from concentration, the roller shades ensured ever-present diffuse sunlight.
 This resulted in less stress, higher test scores, and increased positivity among students.
-It was also found that students were able to concentrate better, and it was easier to focus in the biophilic learning space than other classrooms.
+It was also found that students were able to concentrate better, and it was easier to focus in the biophilic learning space than in other classrooms.

 Advantages of Biophilic Design Patterns in Classrooms

 Classrooms can become extremely stressful – providing a space that is soothing and welcoming can go a long way in helping students with their overall well-being.
 Visual connection with nature, which is one of the biggest aspects of a biophilic design, is known to improve mental engagement and attentiveness and positively impact attitude and overall happiness.
-Non-visual connection with nature has shown to positively impact cognitive performance, mental health, and tranquillity.
+Non-visual connection with nature has been shown to positively impact cognitive performance, mental health, and tranquillity.

 Subtle adjustments in air temperature and airflow in learning spaces can positively impact comfort, well-being, productivity, and concentration.
 Water features in a learning environment can improve concentration and memory restoration whereas dynamic and diffuse light increases visual comfort and helps in restoring circadian system functioning.